bluegreen-labs/appeears/README.md

 coordinates of query locations, while `start` and `end` columns define the range of the data queried.
 Note that the date range will cover the maximum date range across all `subtasks`.
-If date ranges vary widely it is adviced to create separate tasks.
+If date ranges vary widely it is advised to create separate tasks.

 Finally the `product` and `layer` columns denote the